 Negative Effects of Leaf Burning Pollution

-Negative effects of burning leaves affect one out of every six people..
+The negative effects of burning leaves affect one out of every six people.
 Eighty-five percent of the airborne particles from leaf smoke are inhaled deep into the lungs and can cause physical or chemical damage.
 The smoke travels and affects more than just the one doing the leaf burning or even the immediate neighborhood.
-During leaf burning season, more individuals are hospitalized for respiratory illnesses.
+During leaf-burning season, more individuals are hospitalized for respiratory illnesses.
 During this time individuals require more medications.
-In addition, mortality increase.
+In addition, mortality increases.

 Leaves make the best mulch